chroma-space/cybersphere/insula/index.md

 System for experiencing

 I have worked with one-on-one performance culture in the UK for five years and gained lots of experience of working to schedule how participants book a place in the experience.
 From experience of exhibition, in general it works through invigilation: open to visitors who arrive to try, watching the experiences of others whilst they wait their turn.
 During special outdoor events in which lots of people attend it is best to pre-arrange bookable slots: this allows interested people to sign up and return at a set time.

+14.03.2017
+chroma.space
+Fusebox, New England House, The FuseBox, New England St, Brighton BN1 4GH